-The dedicated 10.3 1PPS Signal on the Connector Pin-out is the recommended 1PPS signal to use as it comes direct from the internal GNSS receiver rather than the internal microprocessor.
+The dedicated 10.3 1PPS Signal on the Connector Pin-out or the auxiliary transmit are the recommended 1PPS signals as they have less jitter than the GPIO ports.
 The validity of the dedicated 1PPS signal can be monitored using the "time initialised" flag in the 11.4.1 System State Packet.